M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 12 Revision 4 active-X
+Version 12 Revision 5 active-X
-Work in progress.
-Look new examples in INFO.GSB
+99% ok.
+I have to write new manual.

 George Karras, Kallithea Attikis, Greece.